Lieke Marsman

 Lieke Marsman (born 25 July 1990) is a Dutch poet.
-She is the Dutch Poet Laureate [Dichter des Vaderlands] for the period 2021 to 2023.
+She was the Dutch Poet Laureate (Dichter der Nederlanden) for the period 2021 to 2023.

 Biography

 Marsman was born in Den Bosch and grew up in Zaltbommel and did her final school exams in 2008 at the Cambium College.
 After that she studied philosophy at the University of Amsterdam.
 Her first publications were included in De Gids and Vrij Nederland.
 Via a blog on the website Tirade.nu she commentated and translated the work of her contemporaries.